-The Winter Assembly is typically held on the last day before Winter Break (please refer to our online calendar for the specific date).
-It is a festive and non-religious event, typically a sing-along with families, and ends with an early dismissal.
+The Winter Sing-Along is typically held on the last day before Winter Break (please refer to our online calendar for the specific date).
+It is a festive and non-religious event including families, and ends with an early dismissal.
 Miquon's After Care Program is closed that day.